Renewable Heat Incentive (RHI)

-The RHI scheme is now closed to new applications, however, our expert team can help with your RHI application if you have a Tariff Guarantee in place or have been granted an application extension by the 31 March 2022 deadline.
-We also offer RHI support if you are making changes to an existing scheme or have been audited by Ofgem.
+The RHI scheme is now closed to new applications, however, our expert team provide support if you are making changes to an existing scheme, selling your scheme on or have been audited by Ofgem.

 Our team of experts can help organisations obtain non-domestic RHI tariff payments, offer auditing support and assistance when needed over the lifetime of the scheme.

 Our non-domestic RHI service includes: